mylette/vim-gym/tutorial/place_02.rst

 path+=**`` it looks recursively for all the files in the current working directory.
-If the *target filename* is in a subdirectory, you don't need to specify the full path to the file, as long as the filename is unique searching for the it will be enough for Vim to find it.
-Try this with ``foo/place_03.rst`` file, instead of typing the full file path search for the file using filename only
+If the *target filename* is in a subdirectory, you don't need to specify the full path to the file, as long as the filename is unique searching for it will be enough for Vim to find it.
+Try this with ``foo/place_03.rst`` file, instead of typing the full file path using filename only

 .. code:: vim